Tasha Yar: Appearances

 Natasha Yar's origins are explained in the season four episode "Legacy".
 She was born on the planet Turkana IV in 2337.
 She had a younger sister named Ishara, who was born five years after her.
 Shortly after Ishara's birth, the girls' parents were killed and they were taken in by other people; however, they were subsequently abandoned and Tasha was required to look after her sister on her own.
 The government on the planet had collapsed, and the sisters were forced to scavenge for food while avoiding rape gangs.
 In 2352, aged 15, Tasha managed to leave Turkana IV.
 She never saw Ishara again; the latter joined the "Coalition", one of the factions on the planet before Tasha left.
 Tasha refused to join the cadres on the planet, blaming them for her parents' deaths.

 Yar appeared for the first time in the pilot episode of Star Trek: The Next Generation as the Security and Tactical Officer on board the USS Enterprise-D. When Captain Picard orders an emergency saucer separation, Yar is one of the bridge crew to accompany him to the battle bridge.
 She is amongst the crew abducted by Q, and later serves on the away team to Farpoint Station.
+In both that episode and "Hide and Q", she is outspoken and the most openly defiant of Q of the cast, although her defiance is ineffective both times.
 In "The Naked Now", while the crew are under the influence of an alien ailment, she initiates a sexual encounter with the android Data.
 In "Code of Honor" Yar is abducted by Lutan, the leader of the planet Ligon II, after she demonstrates her combat skills on the holodeck.
 She kills Lutan's wife Yareena in ritual combat to the death, though Yareena is revived on the Enterprise by Doctor Crusher.
 During the events of "Where No One Has Gone Before", Yar begins to hallucinate that she is back on Turkana IV and running for her life.
 In "The Arsenal of Freedom", Yar and Data are trapped together on the surface of the planet Minos and are attacked by a series of sentry probes that adapt to Data and Yar's phasers.
 The situation is resolved by Captain Picard, who is trapped elsewhere on the planet's surface with Dr. Crusher.